 A note on password or account recovery

-We obviously think end-to-end encrypted, secure password managers like Bitwarden are the way to go when it comes to dealing with today's mountain of logins.
+I obviously think end-to-end encrypted, secure password managers like Bitwarden are the way to go when it comes to dealing with today's mountain of logins.
 But there is a bit of a risk with such security: if you lose your “master password”, there is no way to gain access to your account.

 Unlike many other online services, with truly end-to-end encrypted services, there is no way for the provider (Bitwarden in this case) to help you gain access to your account.
 There is no password reset or account recovery.
 Your password is your key and the only way into your vault.
 If you lose it, you lose access to the account and everything in it.

-Ultimately, we think this is a good thing, as it shows how strongly protected your passwords are in your vault.
+Ultimately, I think this is a good thing, as it shows how strongly protected your passwords are in your vault.
 But this does mean that you need to take great care to remember and never lose this “master password.”

 Have a look at Bitwarden's help page on this topic to learn more.